 Jack Adam Weber’s “The Nourish Practice” is an easy, guided meditation-Qi Gong practice in radical gratitude and self-love.
-It is an Earth-based, body-centered practice — at once physiological and ecological — that is deeply relaxing and replenishing, especially for modern-day burn-out syndrome, and requires little physical effort.
-It “resets your nervous system” and fosters a rich inner life.
+It is an Earth-based, body-centered practice — at once physiological and mythological — that is deeply relaxing and replenishing, especially for modern-day burn-out syndrome, and requires little physical effort.
+“The Nourish Practice” resets your nervous system and fosters a rich inner life.

 You can purchase The Nourish Practice as a CD or Digital Download here.